Bacorn42/VRP-Visualization/README.md

 is in `/index.html`.
 Web app CSS data is in the file `/css/styles.css`,

 #### Leaflet
-A local Leaflet instance is used, which enables the app to be used offline, since no component is downloaded.
+A local Leaflet instance is used to show interactive map, destination and starting points, and the results as a colored lines to distinguish paths for different vehicles.
-This approach allows for easy modifications, resistance to changes that could break the functionality, better performance, since nothing needs to be downloaded from the remote servers, but on the other hand, needs constant updating in order to keep up with the updates.
+The local approach allows for easy modifications, resistance to changes that could break the functionality, better performance, since nothing needs to be downloaded from the remote servers, but on the other hand, needs constant updating in order to keep up with the updates.
 The Leaflet instance did not need any modifications for this implementation.
+_OpenStreetMaps_ is used as a map layer provider.